A Supercentenarian Has Fallen: Emma Morano No Longer The World’s Oldest Person

 “Emma seems to go against everything that could be considered the guidelines for correct nutrition: She has always eaten what she wants, with a diet that is absolutely repetitive.
 For years, she has eaten the same thing every day, not much vegetables or fruit.”

-Up until 2015, when her niece Rosemarie Santoni became her carer, having seen the span of three centuries Emma had been living independently and alone, admitting that she had never been the dependent type.
+Up until 2015, when her niece Rosemarie Santoni became her carer, having seen the span of three centuries, Emma had been living independently and alone, admitting that she had never been the dependent type.

 “I didn’t want to be dominated by anyone.”